 - Student and Alumni Programs

-For details about volunteering for one of the committees, please contact Lynn Wilson, Alumni Relations assistant, at (250) 721-6255 or by e-mail.
+For details about volunteering for one of the committees, please contact Lynn Wilson, Assistant to the Director, at (250) 721-6255 or by e-mail.

 If your city or region is not listed, contact Marlene Bergstrom, alumni engagement officer, at (250) 721-6012 or by e-mail.